YuLab-SMU/DOSE/docs/cross-species-disease-interpretation-roadmap.md

 - One row represents one `model_id`-disease-gene-allele association.
 Phenotypes remain in the separate model phenotype table; joins must not multiply a model's score by its number of genes, alleles, references, or phenotype rows.
+- The default ranked entity is a documented MGI genotype/model identifier.
+  Strain, sex, age, zygosity, and experimental context are retained as qualifiers.
+If two records with the same identifier have materially incompatible phenotype contexts, the build creates deterministic context-specific profile IDs while retaining the parent `model_id`.
+- When several context profiles contribute to one ranked `model_id`, their aggregation rule is frozen before evaluation and all component profiles are returned.
+Selecting the best-scoring profile after seeing benchmark labels is prohibited.

 #### Mouse model phenotype table